james-cc/node-zwave-js/packages/core/core.api.md

 export function tryParseParamNumber(str: string): {
     parameter: number;
     valueBitMask?: number;
 } | undefined;

+// Warning: (ae-missing-release-tag) "tryUnzipFirmwareFile" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function tryUnzipFirmwareFile(zipData: Uint8Array): {
+    filename: string;
+    format: FirmwareFileFormat;
+    rawData: Uint8Array;
+} | undefined;

 // Warning: (ae-missing-release-tag) "TXReport" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)